 As environmental pressures are placed on pastoral farms, farmers need to utilise pasture species which perform best with nutrient or water restrictions.

-ENVIROPASTURES (Custom Mixed pasture species) are developed with
+ENVIROPASTURES (High Diversity custom mixed pasture species) are developed with

 - Best practice in mind always

 - Backed up by science that limits excess fertility losses and soil moisture, enhancing the ability to perform as a high dry matter producer